kiikode/alx-low_level_programming/0x01-variables_if_else_while/README.md

 3. Print the alphabets in lowercase
 4. Print the alphabets in lowercase, followed by in uppercase
 5. Print all the alphabets in lowercase except *q* and *e*
+6. Print all single digit numbers of base 10